 - Click OK.

-- To monitor the upgrade progress, use a terminal emulator to log in to the primary appliance and view the updatecli.log file at /opt/vmware/var/log/vami/updatecli.log.
+- (Optional) To monitor the update in greater detail, use a terminal emulator to log in to the primary appliance.
+View the updatecli.log file at /opt/vmware/var/log/vami/updatecli.log.

 Additional upgrade progress information can also be seen in these files.

-If you log out during the upgrade process and log in again before the upgrade is finished, you can continue to follow the progress of the update in the log file.
+If you log out during the upgrade process, you can continue to follow the update progress in the log file.
 The updatecli.log file might display information about the version of vRealize Automation that you are upgrading from.
 This displayed version changes to the proper version later in the upgrade process.

-For more information about setting parameters for data collection and joining or leaving the Customer Experience Improvement Program, see Join or Leave the Customer Experience Improvement Program for vRealize Automation in Managing vRealize Automation .
+For more information about the Customer Experience Improvement Program, see Join or Leave the Customer Experience Improvement Program for vRealize Automation.

 If your deployment uses a load balancer, perform these steps.